Best AI Investing Copilots in 2026

 A platform for building rules-based investing strategies (“symphonies”) that run automatically once you set them.
 You design the logic, with AI help, then let it execute on a schedule rather than chatting through each move.

-This fits when you like the idea of a systematic, rules-based strategy that runs without your attention.
-It fits less well when you want a conversation about your existing holdings and a say in each move.
+Composer fits when you like the idea of a systematic, rules-based strategy that runs without your attention.
+It fits less well when you want a conversation about your existing holdings and a say in each move, which is the part Walnut leans into.
 For the build-it-yourself style of automation, see our Composer alternatives comparison.

-To be upfront, since this is our site: Walnut is the connected copilot kind, and it leads in that narrow category rather than overall.
-Walnut is an AI investing assistant you chat with on the broker you already own.
-It connects your existing account through SnapTrade and lets you ask about what you actually hold, and themes you are considering, by talking through Claude, ChatGPT, or a built-in assistant.
+To be upfront, since this is our site: we have already weighed Walnut against ChatGPT, Magnifi, PortfolioPilot, and Composer in the sections above, so this is just the honest summary.
+Walnut is the connected copilot kind, and it leads only in that narrow category (a chat grounded in your real, connected portfolio), not overall.
+It is an AI investing assistant you chat with on the broker you already own, connecting your existing account so you can ask about what you actually hold, and themes you are considering, through Claude, ChatGPT, or a built-in assistant.

 Walnut

-- Best for: Asking about your real, connected portfolio and turning research into a thematic basket you approve.
+• Best for: Asking about your real, connected portfolio and turning research into a thematic portfolio you approve.

 Which to use for what